emasimak/owls-mutau/README.md

 owls-mutau
 ==========

-OWLS implementations of the charged Higgs to tau+nu analyses
+OWLS implementations of the ttbar tag-and-probe analysis with a muon and a hadronic tau

 Requirements
 ============